-This memorandum updates the guidance provided in the guidelines prepared in 2002 for the walking/accessibility1 topic (known as pedestrians in the prior guidelines).
+This memorandum updates the guidance provided in the guidelines prepared in 2002 for the bicycling1 topic.
 The department prepared this memorandum in consultation with stakeholders (e.g., city and county agencies, consultants).
 The department will issue memoranda that provide updates to other topics (e.g., transit, loading) within the guidelines.
 When the department issues a memorandum about a topic, it will supersede existing guidance regarding that topic.